jessicaagarwal/Shoonya-wipe/QUICK_START.md

 ### Step 2: Access the Web Interface
 - Open your browser to: **http://localhost:5000**
-- You'll see the SafeErasePro web interface
+- You'll see the Shoonya Wipe web interface

 ### Step 3: Run a Test Wipe
 1. **Select Device** - Choose VDISK0 (virtual test disk)